Three Chile Quesadillas

 Jeff realized that this maybe wasn’t going to be the normal blah filling when I brought these guys out.

-For the ancho pepper, let it soak in hot water for a few minutes to loosen it up a bit.
-No need to do that with the Arbol peppers though.
+For the dry peppers, let them soak in hot water for a few minutes to loosen it up a bit.
+If you’re using canned chipotles, no need to do that.
 Dice up the ancho pepper, and crunch up the entire Arbol pepper.
 Use the skin and the seeds.
 Add these to a large skillet with a few tablespoons of oil and crank up the heat to medium-high.

 Let these simmer in the oil for a few minutes.
 Don’t worry, I didn’t forget about the chipotle.
 If you add that now though, it will just burn.

 After a few minutes, add your onions and garlic to the party.
 Then finally your mushrooms (and/or beef) and chipotle peppers.
 After about 6 minutes your mushrooms will start to be cooked down and/or your beef browned.
 Then add in your black beans.
 Taste for salt and pepper also.